dbcook/openrocket-database/README.md

 Fliskits body tube sizes were all Estes standard.
 There is a variety of nose cones that were likely made by BMS or Semroc - fortunately, full dimensions are given.
 There is only one balsa transition, and all the centering rings look identical to BMS rings.
 Apart from the nose cones, there do not look to be any custom parts.
-So the parts file can likely just be nose cones.

 #### MRI (Model Rocket Industries)